birdayz/blog/content/posts/microservice_graalvm.md

 Reflection didn't work.
 This is not a big surprise, but shows the fundamental weakness of GraalVM: it can't guarantee that your application works, even if it compiles.

 To fix this issue, we have to tell GraalVM that the class ServletMapping has to be included in the binary.
 Since it's reflection and no 'normal' part of the code, it didn't detect it.
-There's two possibilities to do this: code-based and json configuration-based.
+There's two possibilities to do this: code-based and JSON configuration-based.
 I tested both, i think i prefer the json approach but in the end it does not really matter.
 Add a file with the following contents to your project:
 <script src="https://gist.github.com/birdayz/6ced28708961972268593737c12c0c0b.js"></script>

 Note the special notation `[Lorg.eclipse.jetty.servlet.ServletMapping;`.
 This is necessary because in this case, an array of ServletMapping object is being reflectively instantiated.
-In addition, i've added slf4j and Jackson classes, so they are found at run-time.
+In addition, i've added slf4j and Jackson classes, so they are found at runtime.
 In both cases, runtime errors are thrown because reflection didn't work.
 Also, we have to add our own classes to the reflection list.
-If we don't do this, the following cryptic exception will be thrown:
+If we don't do this, the following cryptic exception will be thrown when performing a request:
 ```
 [qtp1024494636-165] WARN io.javalin.core.ExceptionMapper - Uncaught exception
 com.fasterxml.jackson.databind.exc.InvalidDefinitionException: No serializer found for class de.nerden.samples.graal.Test and no properties discovered to create BeanSerializer (to avoid exception, disable SerializationFeature.FAIL_ON_EMPTY_BEANS)